pmean/build-website/text/06/RecallBias.md

 > interview, Linus Pauling was extolling the virtues of Vitamin C. He
 > pointed out that he and his family took Vitamin C supplements daily
 > and nobody ever had trouble with colds.
 The interviewer pressed him on
-> this, \"No colds, ever?\" Dr. Pauling replied, \"No, just an
+> this, "No colds, ever?"
+Dr. Pauling replied, "No, just an
-> occasional sniffle.\"
+> occasional sniffle."
 >
 > The other thing to remember is that an inaccurate answer because some
 > people forgot is not all that serious.
 You lose a bit of precision,
-> but it doesn\'t cause any serious bias.
+> but it doesn't cause any serious bias.
 The problem occurs when one
 > group in your study has more difficulty with remembering than another
 > group.
 Frequently this happens when one of your research groups has
 > suffered an event that stirs strong emotions\--a miscarriage or a
 > recent diagnosis of cancer, for example.
 There is something about
-> tragedy that heightens people\'s memory.
+> tragedy that heightens people's memory.
 They search through their
 > past to see if there is any explanation for what has just happened to
 > them.
-It\'s not that they make up stuff, but it\'s more that the
+It's not that they make up stuff, but it's more that the
-> control group doesn\'t search as hard and will not recall events with
+> control group doesn't search as hard and will not recall events with
 > the same level of detail.
 Also, the things they remember are risk
 > factors that are described in the popular press, some of which are
 > real risk factors, of course, and some of which are illusory.